paulnicholsen27/starter_code_legit/11-intro-to-testing-starter/README.md

 Tests go into the `spec` folder created by the `rspec --init` command.
 The pattern for naming tests is usually `<some feature>_spec.rb` when using RSpec.
 When using other testing frameworks for other languages, there may be other conventions, so be sure to read the documentation before writing tests.

-We'll create a file called `calculator_spec.rb` and place it in our `spec` folder.
+We'll create a file called `palindrome_spec.rb` and place it in our `spec` folder.
 Our file structure should look like this now:

-* calculator.rb
+* palindrome.rb
 * Gemfile
 * .rspec
 * spec/
   * spec\_helper.rb
-  * calculator_spec.rb
+  * palindrome_spec.rb

 Spec files are composed of a few pieces.
 First, you have to require the file that you want to test.
 This may seem obvious, but it's not done for you automatically.